MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-move-table-fields-between-extensions.md

 As extensions mature or as a consequence of an extension initially created as a large monolith, the need to break down the extension and transfer the ownership of tables or fields, including data, becomes apparent.
 Moving tables and fields between extensions improves maintainability, flexibility, and scalability of the extension.
 This feature introduces a controlled process for releasing and taking ownership of tables as part of the extension upgrade process.

+> [!IMPORTANT]
+> This feature is only available to apps developed by Microsoft.

 ## Moving tables between extensions